readingcapital/readingcapital.github.io/volume-1/index.md

 production and labour(-power) on the market.

-These commodities must be available on the market, which means they must have been produced already by the time a capitalist decides to extend production.
+These commodities must be available on the market, which means they must have been produced already by the time a capitalist extends production.
 Other capitals must have produced more machines instead of luxury articles for accumulation to take place: expanded production presupposes expanded production elsewhere.

 If these additional means of production ought to be used productively, additional labour is required.
-Capital can either increase the intensity or extend of labour of its already employed workers.
+Capital can either increase the intensity or extent of labour of its already employed workers.
 If additional workers are required these must be available on the market — which is usually provided for by the capitalist mode of production (cf. Chapter 25).